 - After each round, the scores are added up as above

 - At the end of the game, the one with the highest score is the winner.

 - Remember, the plus score will always be equal to the sum of all the negative amounts in each round and also at the end of the game.

 - In case, if the pool of the tiles in the pouch is exhausted before any player uses all the tiles on the rack then the player with the lowest number of tiles on the rack wins.

 - If another player wins and you are holding the joker then you face an additional penalty of 30 points.

 Players- A, B, C, D

-As you know, Joker is a blank tile which can be placed anywhere.
-In this section, you will learn the rummikub rules for joker
+As you know, Joker is a blank tile that can be placed anywhere.
+In this section, you will learn the Rummikub rules for joker

 - The value of the joker is the tile it represents